Career Profile: Web Developer

 Why Is Web Development a Job of Tomorrow?

 Technology has pervaded every aspect of modern life.
 It has largely replaced cash with credit cards that can draw funds electronically from bank accounts, replaced beepers with handheld mobile phones that can not only instantly connect callers, but also act as a tiny web browser and gaming system, and pushed globalization into overdrive through the World Wide Web.
 With personal computers as common in businesses as pots of break room coffee, the race is always on to push computer technology further.
 More and more businesses are going on the Internet to conduct business, and this trend shows no signs of slowing down.
 As a result, web developers who can help businesses make a seamless transition to the Internet are in high demand.
-Employment opportunities for web developers, which includes web developers, are expected to grow 38 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for web developers, which includes web developers, are expected to grow 38 percent, according to the Bureau of Labor Statistics.
 Web developers make an average salary of $79,780 annually.

 What Does a Web Developer Do?